How To Prepare For A Second Lockdown At Home

 • clothing needs

-• any gifts for birthdays or holidays that may occur during that time
+• Any gifts for birthdays or holidays that may occur during that time

 • extra office supplies for online schooling and work